ATIS.cloud

 Definition: a point cloud, technically

 Two notes for newcomers.
 First: a point cloud is not the same thing as a 3D model.
 A model has surfaces, edges, semantics.
 A point cloud is just the dots.
 You can convert dots to surfaces ("meshing") or compare dots to a designed model ("scan vs BIM", called "as-built"), but the raw cloud is geometry without semantics.
-Second: do not confuse the 3D point cloud (LiDAR, photogrammetry, AEC, surveying, industry) with the 2D scatter plot used in statistics, also called "nuage de points" in French.
-Same name, completely different topic.

 How point clouds are created